Healthdirect Free Australian health advice you can count on.

 What is human papillomavirus (HPV)?

-Human papillomavirus (HPV) is a very common virus that is spread through sexual contact.
-Most people do not experience any symptoms of HPV and the virus often goes away by itself.
-But in some people, HPV causes genital warts or cancer.
+Human papillomavirus (HPV) is a very common virus that is spread through skin-to-skin contact.
+There are many different types of HPV that can affect different parts of your body.
+In most people, HPV doesn't cause any symptoms, and the virus may goes away by itself, but in some people, HPV causes genital warts or cancer.

 What are the symptoms of HPV?